radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 1. Go to the Main Control Panel > Directory Namespace tab.

-2. Select the naming context representing the RadiantOne Universal Directory store.
+2. Select the naming context representing the RadiantOne Directory.

 3. On the right, remove all values from the encrypted attributes list.